Finovertech/fit-utils/ldap/README.md

 Config an existing OpenLDAP Server to be consumer of a provider.

-Consumer should have the same dc as its provider.
+Consumer must have the same dc as its provider.

-Edit `/config_consumer/roles/ldap_consumer/files/enable_sync_consumer.ldif` line 52 to specify provider.
+Edit `/config_consumer/roles/ldap_consumer/files/enable_sync_consumer.ldif` line 52 to specify provider ip address.